mongodb/terraform-provider-mongodbatlas/website/docs/d/search_index.html.markdown

----
-layout: "mongodbatlas"
-page_title: "MongoDB Atlas: search index"
-sidebar_current: "docs-mongodbatlas-datasource-search-index"
-description: |-
-Describes a Search Index.
----

 # Data Source: mongodbatlas_search_index

-`mongodbatlas_search_index` describe a single search indexes.
+`mongodbatlas_search_index` describes a single search indexes.
 This represents a single search index that have been created.

 > **NOTE:** Groups and projects are synonymous terms.
 You may find `groupId` in the official documentation.